 — Kathy Roth-Douquet, Founder and CEO of Blue Star Families

-In announcing the bill, Rep. Adam Smith described how outdoor access is proven to have a positive impact on mental health and physical wellbeing — and that his constituents in Washington state are closely acquainted with the benefits of spending time in nature.
+In announcing the bill, Rep. Smith described how outdoor access is proven to have a positive impact on mental health and physical wellbeing — and that his constituents in Washington state are closely acquainted with the benefits of spending time in nature.
 “By bringing together stakeholders from the VA and Land Management, we are building a foundation that will ensure that our veterans and their families can experience the restorative power of the public lands their service to our country has protected,” Smith said.